 For your Information:

-If you need further information that may help in setting up your itinerary to La Trinidad Benguet, simply ask them on the comment section below.
+If you need further information that may help in setting up your itinerary to the tourist spots of La Trinidad Benguet, simply ask them on the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)